jethro34/gcd-calc/README.md

 ## How to request data:
 ### For single-distance calculation (one distance between two points):
 Make an HTTP GET request to https://gcd-calculator-242741576992.us-west1.run.app/single-distance
 <br>with a JSON dict with keys: lat1, lon1, lat2, lon2, unit (optional).
-Query parameters are sent in the URL.
+<br>Query parameters are sent in the URL.
 <br>Example call (python):

 ```python